EQUITY IN SCHOOL LUNCH PRICING

 (1) gradually increase their prices over time until they meet the requirement or

 (2) supplement their food service operating funds with non-federal funds to ensure equity or

 (3) a combination of increasing their prices and supplementing with non-federal funds.

-Price Equity Tool , in microsoft excel, that School Food Authorities must use to determine the price increase or amount of non-federal funds necessary to meet the requirement.
+USDA has developed price equity tools for school years 2015 and 2016 in Microsoft Excel, that school food authorities must use to determine the price increase or amount of non-federal funds necessary to meet the requirement.